-WELDING IN MANUFACTURING: 40 CREDITS
+WELDING IN MANUFACTURING: (40 CREDITS)

-Program designed for students who want to develop the skills necessary to obtain entry-level welding employment in a manufacturing-related industry.
+Program designed for students who want to develop the skills necessary to obtain entrylevel welding employment in a manufacturing-related industry.
 Earning this particular credential indicates to employers you have mastered the core skills and knowledge that manufacturing employers want to see in any new applicant or current worker, plus the trade specific skills and certification needed for entry-level welding employment.
-Students enrolled in this program will complete the Manufacturing Foundations core (14 cr), plus a Welding Specialty Sequence (26 cr).
+Students enrolled in this program will complete the Manufacturing Fundamentals (14 cr), plus a Welding Specialty Sequence (26 cr).
 There are three Welding Specialty options to choose from: Shielded Metal Arc Welding (SMAW), Wirefeed Welding (FCAW), or Inert Gas and Aluminum Welding.
 Each welding option culminates with an industry certification component.
 Individuals having the welding skills necessary to weld to the standards required by the Washington Association of Building Officials (WABO) may participate in SVC's certification testing service.
 A 2.0 or better GPA must be maintained in all required course work.
+Required Courses:

-- 1. Manufacturing Foundations Core (14 credits): MANF 110, 120, 121, 125, and 140. - 2.
-Welding Specialty Sequence (26 credits) choose one: - Wirefeed Welding: WT 112, 114, 212, and 222 - Inert Gas & Aluminum Welding: WT 113, 117, 213, and 223 - Shielded Metal Arc Welding: WT 111, 114, 211, and 221
+1. Manufacturing Fundamentals (14 credits): MANF 110, 120, 121, 125, and 140.

+- 2. Welding Specialty Sequence (26 credits) - choose one: - Wirefeed Welding: WT 112, 114, 212, and 222 - Inert Gas & Aluminum Welding: WT 113, 117, 213, and 223 - Shielded Metal Arc Welding: WT 111, 114, 211, and 221

-COMPOSITES TECHNICIAN CERTIFICATE: 33 CREDITS
+COMPOSITES TECHNICIAN CERTIFICATE: (33 CREDITS)